jaredcooney/OSSU-Computer-Science/README.md

 online course for each topic without being locked in to using other courses offered by the same school.

 I'm uploading my projects to this repository as I progress through the courses, both as proof of completion and as a demonstration of the skills I've learned.
+Most of the top-level folders represent series of courses, with subfolders for each of the individual courses in the series.
 Note that because OSSU's curriculum is periodically updated as technologies change and new courses are offered, some of the courses listed on the page linked above will likely differ from the equivalent ones that I have taken.